NCCA/cfgaa24programingassignment-SKetchPoint/README.md

 - .github (and .gitignore)
 - README.md
 ## Initial Research
-- Stitch 625 Sandwitch Stacker (2006)by Disney:
-- The Walt Disney Company (n.d.).
-625 Sandwich Stacker. [online] Internet Archive.
-Available at: https://archive.org/details/flash_625-sandwich-stacker.
--
-- Sandwitch stacker is a 2D game that you can move side to side inorder to catch falling ingredents and avoid junk things that are rotten or non-food items.
-As the stack builds it starts to drag the stack, making it harder to avoid or catch items.
-Plus, if you catch another sandwitch bread it ends the sandwitch, catching junk then results in a lost life which you have initially 3 of.
-However, unlike catching junk, sandwitch bread means you move to a new stack so that you keep to screenspae and create a cumilative score.
-This more creative solution to keeping the tower if I want to stack will be benificial to think about when implementing my own version of this type of game.
--

 - Sky Burger (2009) by NimbelBit:
 - Wikipedia.
 (2023).
 Sky Burger. [online] Available at: https://en.wikipedia.org/wiki/Sky_Burger.
 -
-- Sky Burger's unique implementation of this style of game was that there were certian ingredents and certian ammounts of ingredents that you needed to collect and then top off with a bun in order to complete the order, the closer you were to the correct order,the larger the 'tip' was.
+- Sky Burger's unique implementation of this style of game was that there were certain ingredients and certain amounts of ingredients that you needed to collect and then top off with a bun in order to complete the order, the closer you were to the correct order,the larger the 'tip' was.
 Using the money you could unlock other items, themes, and levels.
 While in the scope of this project I won't be going as robust as that,again its a way if I have time to expand upon my project in a challenging way for the game play.
 I could implement ingredents/challeges of what to collect or a casual mode.
 -
 - Tower Bloxx (2007) by Digital Chocolate:
   -PeakD. (n.d.).
 Tower Bloxx Deluxe - Perfect for Stress. [online] Available at: https://peakd.com/hive-140217/@musicandreview/tower-bloxx-deluxe-perfect-for-stress.